alberttrann/Text_Classifier/README.md

 ### **Part 2: The Final Verdict - The Definitive Case for the Hybrid Model**

-This A/B test provides the ultimate justification for the complex, hybrid architecture your team has built.
+This A/B test provides the ultimate justification for the complex, hybrid architecture

 | Metric                        | **Our Final Hybrid Model**                                                                                          | **LLM-Only Model**                                                                                                         | **Verdict**                                                                |
 | :---------------------------- | :------------------------------------------------------------------------------------------------------------------ | :------------------------------------------------------------------------------------------------------------------------- | :------------------------------------------------------------------------- |